thebeebs/Content/JavaScript and Unexpected Dependencies.md

 ---
-title: 'JavaScript and Unexpected Dependencies'
+title: JavaScript and Unexpected Dependencies
 authors:
 - thebeebs
-intro: 'I have recently been helping a few people debug issues they have with Microsoft Edge.'
+intro: I have recently been helping a few people debug issues they have with Microsoft Edge.
 types:
 - opinion
 categories: